polarityio/alphamountain/README.md

 ## Polarity

 Polarity is a memory-augmentation platform that improves and accelerates analyst decision making.
-For more information about the Polarity platform please see:
+For more information about the Polarity platform, please see:

 https://polarity.io/